Service Detail

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Site development that connects grading, drainage, utilities, paving, and building release into one coordinated construction sequence.
+Site development in San Marcos that connects grading on Edwards Plateau limestone, Edwards Aquifer stormwater compliance, utility planning, paving, and building release into one coordinated construction sequence.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep site development aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-The project gains a stronger delivery path because sitework and vertical work are planned as connected packages rather than separate jobs.
+The project gains a stronger delivery path because sitework and vertical work are planned as connected packages rather than separate jobs — with San Marcos limestone site conditions, EARC compliance, and Hays County utility and permitting realities incorporated from the first site review.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?